Christ Is the Good Shepherd, but Are We Good Sheep?

-Lessons from the primary feria, according to the ordinary form of the Roman Rite:
+Lessons from the feria, according to the ordinary form of the Roman Rite:

-4:07 PM 12/10/2019 — There are few images of our Lord more pleasing to us than that of our Lord as the Good Shepherd.
-Our Lord's own words, as related to us by the Blessed Evangelist Matthew, betray why: the good shepherd is the one who searches tirelessly for the one stray sheep who is lost; but, I've often wondered what our Lord's disciples were thinking when they heard Him utter those familiar words.
+6:38 AM 5/13/2019 — There are few images of our Lord more pleasing to us than that of our Lord as the Good Shepherd.
+Our Lord's own words, as related to us by the Blessed Apostle John, betray why: the good shepherd is the one who opens the gate to allow the sheep to pass into safety; but, I've often wondered what our Lord's disciples were thinking when they heard Him utter those familiar words.
 After all, we're accustomed to regarding our Lord's verbal images metaphorically; we have to because none of us here are actually making a living herding sheep, but our Lord used the metaphor because there were some hearing Him preach who actually did make their living that way, and they had to be somewhat puzzled.
 After all, a shepherd is a business man: he maintains a flock of sheep because he's in the business of producing wool; the sheep in his flock are products, not objects of love, and he's not going to put himself out personally for them.